Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/special_effects/volume.rst

    The Fire material.

-Then, add another texture (Keep the old texture or the smoke won't show).
+Then, add another texture (Keep the old texture or the smoke will not show).
 Give it a fiery color ramp- which colors based on the alpha, and change the influence to emission and emission color.
 Change the blend to Multiply.